isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 To make a long story short: If you go back and pick up the preceding `BINLOG` command earlier in the binlog, and then this one, it actually works.

+Also interesting:
-Also interesting: In the earliest versions of MySQL with Row Based logs, the `BINLOG` command lacked all access controls, so by handcrafting the appropriate patches, anybody could change all data anywhere with any permissions - MySQL did not anticipate that somebody would take replication-only special commands and run them on a regular command line.
+In the earliest versions of MySQL with Row Based logs, the `BINLOG` command lacked all access controls.
+By handcrafting the appropriate patches, anybody could change any data anywhere with any permissions - MySQL did not anticipate that somebody would take replication-only special commands and run them on a regular command line.
 This bug is now a long time fixed.

 ## Row Based Replication and Filters